 Now that I’m living on a 12-acre homestead in the Ozarks, I have an even bigger opportunity to experiment with and learn about healing plants.
-With a hard-working husband (and a very active toddler) there are plenty of opportunities to try out basic herbal treatments on the constant array of bites and cuts they bring me.
+With our active life, there are plenty of opportunities to try out basic herbal treatments on the constant array of bites and cuts it brings us.

 Take a look in your backyard and see if any of these helpful “weeds” are out there, just waiting for you to use them!

 Plantain (Plantago major) (Plantago lanceolata)

 Though Broadleaf Plantain and English Plantain share a name with the banana-like fruit, they’re not related.
 This persistent resident of sidewalk cracks, scrubby land, and front yards is humble in stature, but hugely useful.